-Number What causes Stress and Anger: Nature of my Anger 1 Mistakes, errors.
+Number What Causes Stress and Anger Nature of My Anger 1 Mistakes, errors.
 Pressure of having so many things to get right.
 Not being able to stop thinking if what I am doing is good enough.
-Others blaming me.
 Frustration.
 Tense, sudden tantrum of resentment.
-Seriousness and sometimes crying.
+Seriousness.
+Sometimes crying.
 2 Others not recognizing me.
 Having too much to do for others and not having time for myself.
 Caring so much about relationships.
 Blaming.
 Emotional.
 Sometimes crying.
 Can be demanding.
-3 Others thinking poorly of them.
-Inefficiency, things getting in the way of accomplishing a goal.
-Pressure from having to accomplish a goal.
+3 Others thinking poorly of me.
+Inefficiency.
+Things getting in the way of accomplishing a goal.
+Pressure from ambitious goals.
 Frustration.
 Aggressive accusations.
 Impatient.
 4 When others do not acknowledge how I'm feeling, or even worse, when they tell me not to feel that way.
 Feeling inadequate, abandoned.
 Dramatic.
 Teary.
 Emotional.
 Blaming others for not being understanding or cruel.
 5 Demands on my time and energy.
 People invading my space.
 Being proved factually wrong.
-I tend to retreat into my mind and become stubborn, argumentative.
-I can be cold and smoldering, and eventually aggressive to protect myself.
+Stubborn.
+Argumentative.
+Cold.
+Smoldering.
+Eventually aggressive to protect myself.
 6 Danger or threats.
 Not trusting other people.
 People breaking their promises or being unreliable.
 Problems.
 Sarcastic.
-I use wit to get my point across.
-I will go from being direct to passive-aggressive depending on how I perceive the threat to be.
+Bouncing between being extremely direct to being passive-aggressive and back again.
 7 Thinking that something better is out there for me.
 Feeling trapped in something boring or painful.
-Too many options, not enough time or limits on getting what I want.
-Brief, to the point.
+Limits on getting what I want.
+Suddenly moody.
 Frustrated.
-Strong.
-Trying to avoid negative feelings but still getting what I want.
+Anxious.
+Trying to avoid and move on to something else.
 8 People who take advantage of me or others.
 Weakness in myself and others.
-Stupidity.
+Perceived thoughtlessness.
 Unfairness.
-When things are moving slowly or nothing important is really happening.
 Demanding.
-I prefer direct confrontation.
-If I think it's fair, I will take opportunities for revenge.
+Direct confrontation.
+Strong.
+Looking for opportunities for revenge.
 9 Having people angry at me.
 Going along with the plans of others, even if I don't agree with them.
-Not being able to say 'no.' Seeing possible problems but ignoring them.
-Passive-aggressive.
-I usually stuff my anger down until I just can't take it anymore then I blow up.
+Not being able to say 'no.' Passive-aggressive.
+Becoming increasingly annoyed until blowing up at slightest provocation.